terotests/VirtualManWeek/NOTES.md

   - Dialog shows all today's time entries in a table with Mode, Project, Start Time, End Time, Duration, and Description
   - End times are editable using QTimeEdit widgets with improved wider layout
   - Smart time adjustment: when shortening an entry, if the next entry starts within 3 minutes, it automatically adjusts the next entry's start time
-  - **Color coding**: Modified entries are highlighted in light blue for visual feedback
+  - **Color coding**: Modified entries are highlighted in blue for visual feedback with good text readability
   - **Real-time updates**: Duration automatically updates when end time is changed for both current and next entries
   - **Validation**: Prevents setting end time before start time with user-friendly error message
   - **Confirmation dialog**: Shows detailed summary of all changes before applying with "Are you sure?" confirmation